jan-strum/short-link-generator/README.md

 In order to work on your project and submit it you should:

-- Fork this project to your personal Github profile
+- Clone this project to your local machine
-- Develop the application locally
+- Develop the application locally in whatever IDE you choose
-- Create a pull request on this repository when you are done
+- Push it to your Github profile and let us know when you have finished
-- Our team will review the application and in the following interview we will discuss the application with you.
+- Our team will review the project and in the following interview we will discuss the application with you.

 ## Available Scripts